truenas/middleware/docs/userguide/index.rst

 ~~~~~~~~~~

 The next step is to configure authorized initiators, or the systems which are allowed to connect to the iSCSI targets on the FreeNAS® system.
 To configure
-which systems can connect, use Services → ISCSI → Initiators → Add Initiator, shown in Figure 11.7d.
+which systems can connect, use :menuselection:`Services --> ISCSI --> Initiators --> Add Initiator`, shown in Figure 11.7d.

 **Figure 11.7d: Adding an iSCSI Initiator**